OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/01-Conduct_Search_Engine_Discovery_Reconnaissance_for_Information_Leakage.md

 ## Test Objectives

-- Identify what sensitive design and configuration information of the application, system, or organization is exposed:
-  - directly (on the organization's website)
-  - or indirectly (via third-party services).
+- Identify what sensitive design and configuration information of the application, system, or organization is exposed directly (on the organization's website) or indirectly (via third-party services).

 ## How to Test